osilander/203.311/Week9/Week9.md

 i) The command `pheatmap()` is one of the commands that have many options that you can use the modify the output.
 Commands that you might want to consider to modify its output include:

-- `fontsize_row` -> change the size of the taxonomy names
+- `fontsize_row` -> change the font size of the rows i.e., the taxonomy names
-- `filename` -> automatically print your image to a file, say a PDF or a PNG, but thi smight require a little checking in how your data will look
+- `filename` -> automatically print your image to a file, say a PDF or a PNG, but this might require a little checking in how your data will look
 - `height` and `width` -> parameters to control the printing size (worth checking out the help material)

 These and many more options are available via: